defenseunicorns/uds-common/templates/README.md

 1. Publish
 1. Scorecard

 The .gitlab-ci.yml at the root of this repo serves as an example and test of how to call these components.
-That being said, a general example of how to include these components in your uds-package GitLab repo's pipelines would be as follows:
+That being said, a general example of how to include these components in a GitLab `uds-package` is as follows:

 ```yaml
 include: